Moonchichiii/battleship_project3/README.md

 - **Issue with ships remaining**
-- Plan of action: When a ship is hit, decrement the ship count by 1
+- Plan of action: When a ship is hit,remove one ship from count.

 ![Alt text](assets/readme_images/ships_left_hits_turns.png)